jvineis/DEEP-CORE-MANUSCRIPT/BINNING-and-dereplication/readme.md

     bacteria (Bacteria_71)	99
     archaea (Archaea_76)	17

-### Now we are ready to run concoct, providing and estimate of 116 MAGs as an estimate.
+### Now we are ready to run concoct, providing and estimate of 116 MAGs for the -c parameter

     #!/bin/bash
     #SBATCH --nodes=1